30th Armored Brigade Combat Team: Post-deployment and redeployment

 In early 2005, as the brigade returned from Iraq, 30th Infantry Brigade transformed into the 30th Heavy Brigade Combat Team as part of the Army's new Brigade Unit of Action concept.
 With the transformation, the brigade disbanded the 119th Infantry Regiment whose lineage in the North Carolina National Guard can be traced back to before the American Civil War.
 The brigade then gained the 1st Squadron (RSTA), 150th Cavalry Regiment (WV ARNG) as the brigade's reconnaissance element.
 The 1–150th Cavalry had previously deployed with the brigade to Iraq as 1–150th Armor.
 The brigade also gained the 30th Special Troops Battalion, formed from the 30th Corps Support Group.

-In October 2007, the brigade was alerted for deployment once again, to include both the North Carolina and West Virginia Army National Guard assets.
+In October 2007, the brigade was alerted for deployment once again, to include both the North Carolina and West Virginia Army National Guard units.
 In preparation for the upcoming deployment, the brigade attended a 23-day annual training period at Camp Shelby, Mississippi in May 2008.
 The primary purpose of the training exercise was to complete Bradley Fighting Vehicle new equipment training for the scouts on fighting vehicle crews.
 The crews conducted gunnery through Bradley table VIII, while wheeled scouts performed gunnery with M2 .50 caliber machine guns.
 Other training included warrior task battle drill and individual weapons qualifications.

+The July 2008 plan for the brigade's second deployment was:

+November 21, 2008, stop loss goes into effect.

+November 2008 to April 2009: The brigade will begin training in Camp Shelby, Mississippi while the 1/150th trains at Fort Pickett, Virginia.
+The two elements will link up at Camp Shelby in January after the new year begins.
+The unit is scheduled for a rotation at the National Training Center at Fort Irwin, California in February.
+The unit was still awaiting final word on its March training, but it is speculated that it may train at Fort Polk, Louisiana or other facilities before heading to the Middle East in April.
+The unit will undergo MRAP training in Kuwait before crossing into Iraq and occupying FOB Hammer near Sadr City.